quenio/ATN/Types/README.md

 Normally, instances are represented as pairs, such as `(1, 2)`, where `1` is an instance of `Latitude` and `2` is an instance of `Longitude`.

-A type may be defined by the product of multiple types.
+A type may be also defined by the product of multiple types.
 For example:

 ```haskell
 Box :: Height * Width * Length